EdoardoSaturno/NLP_projects/ERC_EFR/ReadMe.md

 # SemEval 2024 Task 10: Emotion Discovery and Reasoning its Flip in Conversation (EDiReF)

-This project was developed to participate in **SemEval 2024 Task 10: Emotion Discovery and Reasoning its Flip in Conversation (EDiReF)**.
+This project was developed based on the **SemEval 2024 Task 10: Emotion Discovery and Reasoning its Flip in Conversation (EDiReF)**.

 ## Task Definition